Boundary Discontinuity Designs: Theory and Practice: Pooling-Based Methods

 where $\widehat{\mathbb{V}}[\widehat{\tau}_{\mathtt{DIM}}]$ denotes any of the usual variance estimators from (local, weighted) least squares regression methods.
 Under regularity conditions, and if $n h \to \infty$ and $nh \mathsf{B}_n^2 \to 0$, $\P[\widehat{\T} \leq u] \to \Phi(u)$, where $\Phi(u)$ denotes the standard Gaussian cumulative distribution function.
 Importantly, as discussed by \cite{Calonico-Cattaneo-Titiunik_2014_ECMA} in the context of standard univariate RD designs, the usual confidence intervals

 with $\mathfrak{c}_{\alpha} = \Phi^{-1}(1 - \alpha/2)$, will not be valid whenever there is local misspecification.
-More precisely, the validity of the usual confidence intervals $\widehat{\CI}(\alpha)$ require the small bias condition $nh \mathsf{B}_n^2 \to 0$, which is not satisfied when the bandwidth is chosen to be MSE-optimal (or is otherwise ``large'').
-Therefore, valid uncertainty quantification depends on the choice of bandwidth and regression specification, because the bias $\mathsf{B}_n$ would be of order $h^p$, under regularity conditions on $\B$, $\d(\cdot)$, and the underlying conditional expectation functions.
+More precisely, the validity of the usual confidence intervals $\widehat{\CI}(\alpha)$ require the small bias condition $nh \mathsf{B}_n^2 \to 0$, which is not satisfied when the MSE-optimal bandwidth (or larger) is used.
+Therefore, the choice of bandwidth and regression specification determines whether uncertainty quantification is valid.

 If the MSE-optimal bandwidth is used, which in the context of pooling-based methods would depend on the order of the bias $\mathsf{B}_n$, then the small bias condition will not be satisfied, and thus the resulting inference procedures will over-reject the null hypothesis, sometimes substantially.
 Following \cite{Calonico-Cattaneo-Titiunik_2014_ECMA}, a simple and practical solution is to employ robust bias correction.
 The two-step procedure is simple and intuitive: first, the pooled treatment effect is estimated using a choice of polynomial approximation $p$ and its associated MSE-optimal bandwidth; second, confidence intervals and hypothesis tests are constructed by estimating the pooled treatment effect and variance estimator using the same bandwidth choice but with a polynomial of larger order $q$.
 In practice, the most common choice is $p=1$ for MSE-optimal treatment effect estimation, and $q=2$ for robust bias-corrected uncertainty quantification.
 This inference approach has several theoretical advantages \citep{Calonico-Cattaneo-Farrell_2018_JASA,Calonico-Cattaneo-Farrell_2022_Bernoulli}, and has been validated empirically \citep{Hyytinen-Tukiainen-etal2018_QE,DeMagalhaes-etal_2025_PA}.
 Standard RD software for estimation and inference in univariate score settings (\texttt{rdrobust}, \texttt{rdhte}) available at \url{https://rdpackages.github.io/} can be used directly, provided the regularity conditions are satisfied.